-1. The International Coffee Organization is the designated International Commodity Body (ICB) for coffee and has responsibility for formally submitting projects to the Common Fund for Commodities (CFC).
+- 1. The International Coffee Organization is the designated International Commodity Body (ICB) for coffee and has responsibility for formally submitting projects to the Common Fund for Commodities (CFC).
 As an ICB, it is also responsible for prioritization, formulation and supervision of projects and for seeking stakeholder, and most particularly target beneficiary participation.
 The CFC requires a clear development strategy for each ICB, subject to review every five years and updated if required by changing circumstances.
-The current Development strategy for coffee (document EB 3768/01 Rev. 3) was last revised and approved by the Council in May 2004.
-The attached draft draws on elements of the current strategy, the conclusions of the CFC/ICO workshop on coffee development priorities (document CFC/ICO-8/06), the International Coffee Agreement 2007 and other relevant documents.
+The current Development strategy for coffee (document EB-3768/01 Rev. 3) was last revised and approved by the Council in May 2004.
+The attached draft draws on elements of the current strategy, the conclusions of the CFC/ICO workshop on coffee development priorities (document CFC/ICO-8/06), the 2007 Agreement and other relevant documents.
+It also incorporates comments received from the task-force established by the Council at its 102nd Session to assist in revising key strategic documents for the 2007 Agreement for consideration in September 2009.

-2. The Manual for the preparation and management of projects to be financed by the CFC states that the process of project formulation starts with the definition of a clear development strategy for the commodity concerned by the designated ICB.
+- 2. The Manual for the preparation and management of projects to be financed by the CFC states that the process of project formulation starts with the definition of a clear development strategy for the commodity concerned by the designated ICB.
 The strategy identifies and prioritizes coffee development issues, and indicates measures to address them, in order to assist the process of formulating projects for consideration by the CFC.
 However, it may also be seen as a general statement of strategic priorities independent of its specific role as a reference for projects.
 The strategy document contains the following sections:

 - I. Brief profile of coffee

 - II.
 International cooperation on coffee

 - III.
 Prospects and potential

 - IV.
 Constraints

 - V. Development strategy and action programme

 - VI.
 Identification of beneficiaries